tejomayonline/drupal8-utils/README.md

 The drupal8-install.sh script uses the [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) repository template for composer based drupal 8 installation.for further use please refer to this link.

+for installing any php version refer <a href="/doc/php-install.md">php-install.sh</a>

 A few motivating and useful examples of how your product can be used.
 Spice this up with code blocks and potentially more screenshots.